CBNLT: 1980s

 In 1985, the Canadian Radio-television and Telecommunications Commission (CRTC) considered an application to amend CBNLT's licence so it could receive all of its programming directly from CBNT in St. John's.
 This would relieve CBNLT of its requirement to provide local programming (such as news segments) for Labrador City.
 In the application, the CBC told the CRTC that it would close CBNLT's local studio to save money, effective March 31, 1985.
 This meant the station would cease production of its local public affairs and information programming, which aired 15 minutes per day, Monday to Friday.
 This programming had aired for over 10 years, and was inserted in the provincial weekday evening news program Here and Now.
 This closure also resulted in the elimination of roughly 230 minutes per week of public service announcements.

 The CBC had proposed that a news reporter supported by a technical crew would prepare news stories regarding Labrador City and Western Labrador, and send the tapes directly to CBNT in St. John's (the master control facilities), where the program editor would select which material would be broadcast.

 The CRTC had expressed serious concerns the following year that the CBC had discontinued the production of 75 minutes of local live television programming in Labrador City, as of March 31, 1985, without prior notification to the community of Labrador City, or authorization from the CRTC.
-Due to budget cuts, it was agreed that it would be unreasonable to expect the CBC to reinstate completely the former level of local origination at CBNLT.
+Due to budget cuts, it was agreed that it would be unreasonable to expect the CBC to completely reinstate the former level of local origination at CBNLT.
 The station was told, however, to continue to originate programming from Labrador City.
 The CRTC maintained that the programs broadcast by CBNLT and CBNLT-1 (its broadcast translator in Churchill Falls on Channel 9, at 0.0089 kW) be received from studios located at Labrador City.

 In 1987, the CBC had notified the CRTC that it intended to introduce regular weekday local newscasts on CBNLT as of August 4.

-On September 13, 1988, CBMRT (Channel 9, 0.089 kW) in Fermont, Quebec was authorized to change its program source from CBMT in Montreal to CBNLT in Labrador City.
+On September 13, 1988, CBMRT (channel 9, 0.089 kW) in Fermont, Quebec, was authorized to change its program source from CBMT in Montreal to CBNLT in Labrador City.